Resources, Rebates, and Tax Credits to Help You Go Green at Home

 If you do more than one of the projects listed above there’s a maximum tax credit of $1,200 each year.

-A separate tax credit of up to $2,000 is available if you buy a qualifying heat pump, biomass stove (for example, one that burns wood pellets), or boiler.
+A separate tax credit of up to $2,000 is available if you buy a qualifying heat pump, heat pump water heater, or biomass stove or boiler (for example, one that burns wood pellets).
+That credit also goes away at the end of 2025.

 If you install a ground-source heat pump or solar panels you may qualify for a 30 percent federal tax credit with no cap.
-In 2033, these credits drop to 26 percent and then to 22 percent in 2034; after that, they’ll disappear unless new legislation gets passed.
+Again, you have to complete all work by the end of 2025 to get the incentive.

 Local Incentive Programs

-Listed below are incentives from local utility companies in effect in fall 2024.
-Programs come and go; check with your utility and the Database of State Incentives for Renewables & Efficiency (DSIRE) for up-to-date info.
+Listed below are incentives from local utility companies in effect in July 2025.
+Programs come and go; check with your utility and the Database of State Incentives for Renewables & Efficiency for up-to-date info.

 Before starting a project, confirm that you qualify.
 Rebate programs usually require homeowners to work with the utility’s “approved” contractors or to file paperwork before installations.